Admission to the Educator Preparation

 - An application of petition filed with the

 College of Education requesting admission to the Educator Preparation Program.

-with a full-time College of Education faculty member.
+with a College of Education faculty member.

 - Completion of at least 45 semester hours